rishika-deshmukh/Sentinel-AI/README.md

 ## 📌 Problem Statement

-Traditional insider threat detection systems often depend on fixed behavioral patterns.
-However, attackers can **adapt their behavior when they realize they are being monitored**.
+Traditional insider threat detection often relies on fixed behavioral patterns, but attackers can **change their tactics to avoid detection**.

-For example, when a system detects a large data exfiltration attempt, an attacker may switch to a slower and less noticeable approach.

-SentinelAI addresses this problem by modeling the interaction between the **defender and the attacker as a dynamic game**.
-This allows the system to track changes in attacker behavior and evaluate how well the defense responds.

-The system uses **RASRO (Risk-Adaptive Security Response Optimization)** to evaluate the changing attacker state and determine an appropriate defensive response based on historical interactions and calculated game-theoretic metrics.

-> **A dynamic Stackelberg Game Engine combined with Explainable AI and post-quantum-secure audit logging for adaptive insider threat detection.**
+SentinelAI models the attacker-defender interaction as a **dynamic Stackelberg Game** using **RASRO (Risk-Adaptive Security Response Optimization)**.
+It uses historical interactions, attacker adaptation, and defense effectiveness to select appropriate security responses.

+> **Adaptive insider threat detection using Game Theory, Explainable AI, and Post-Quantum Cryptography.**

 ---